anaclumos/extracranial/posts/2020-04-21-rss-backup/en.md

 ---
-title: 'Backing up your RSS feed 📼'
+title: 'Backup Everything at Once with RSS 📼'
 date: 2020-04-21
 authors: anaclumos
 slug: '/21E029'
 ---

 My Ghost blog is not serverless.
-The server is maintained despite the need for continuous management because there are numerous advantages of blogging through the server.
-However, managing a blog through a server has one huge drawback.
-If the server crashes, it will be challenging to restore the text inside.
-There will be many more texts and photos in the future, but it would be too cumbersome to copy and back up each time.
-So I wanted to come up with a plan to improve this.
+Although it requires continuous management, there are many advantages to operating a blog through a server.
+However, managing a blog through a server has one major drawback.
+If the server crashes, it becomes very difficult to restore the posts stored inside.
+I thought it would be too cumbersome to manually copy and backup each post and photo as the amount of content increases in the future.
+I wanted to come up with a solution to improve this situation.

-## Problems with Ghost's built-in backup
+## Problems with Ghost's Built-in Backup

-Ghost provides a function to download a blog backup file in `.json` format.
-Everything that can be set in Ghost is backed up as it is, including the author's name, used tags, the content and structure of the article, the time the article was uploaded, and the summary in the HTML meta tag.
+Ghost provides a feature to download a blog backup file in `.json` format.
+It's like a complete **copy of the blog's soul**.
+Everything that can be set within Ghost, such as the author's name, tags used, post content and format, upload time, and even the summary in the HTML meta tags, is backed up as is.

-But there are two problems.
+However, there are two problems.

-- Ghost built-in backup files are complex for humans to read.
-It is not only Minified JSON but also contains a lot of information, so the file structure is complicated, and the text is compressed.
+- Ghost's built-in backup files are difficult for humans to read.
+Not only are they minified JSON, but the file structure is also complex due to the vast amount of information it contains, and the posts are compressed.
 - Also, Ghost's built-in backup does not back up photos.
-Therefore, when you restore the blog, all photo files are "not found" (aka **Xbox**).
-It is fortunate if the blog server is alive or there are copied photos, but there may be cases where I cannot restore the images.
+Therefore, when restoring the blog, all photo files will display "not found" (commonly known as **broken images**).
+If the blog server is alive or you have copied photos, you're in luck, but there may be cases where photos cannot be restored.

-## target
+## Goals

-### main goal
+### Main Goal

-- You must back up all text and photos.
+- Both posts and photos should be backed up.

-### Bonus Goal
+### Bonus Goals

-- Must be in a human-readable format.
+- It should be in a human-readable format.
 (Human-Readable Medium)
-- In preparation for restoring the blog, you must see which photos are included in which position in which post.
+- It should be clear which photo goes into which location of which post, in preparation for restoring the blog.
-- Backups should be convenient.
+- Backup should be convenient.
-- It should be possible to create clones outside the blog.
+- It should be possible to create a replica outside the blog.

-## Envision
+## Idea

-That's RSS.
-RSS is a technology that emerged during the blogging boom of the early 2000s and acts like a "subscription".
-Sites and blogs that support RSS provide an RSS feed address.
-In the RSS feed address, the contents updated on the site are organized in a machine-readable form.
-When users enter an RSS feed address into an RSS reader, the reader scrapes new content from the RSS feed address every time.
+The answer is RSS.
+RSS is a technology that emerged in the early 2000s during the blogging boom, serving as a "subscription" service.
+Sites or blogs that support RSS provide an RSS feed address.
+The RSS feed address contains updated content from that site in a machine-readable format.
+When users enter the RSS feed address into an RSS reader, the reader fetches new content from the RSS feed address each time.

-In modern times, SNS is active, and RSS technology has been abandoned, but it is sufficient to achieve my goal.
-The RSS feed serves as an API to receive articles.
-Ghost supports RSS, so I decided to use it.
+In modern times, with the rise of social media, RSS technology has become obsolete, but it is sufficient to achieve my goals.
+The RSS feed acts as an API for retrieving posts.
+Since Ghost supports RSS by default, I decided to utilize it.

-### rough idea
+### General Idea

-1. Enter the blog RSS address and copy the entire RSS feed.
+1. Copy the entire RSS feed by entering the blog's RSS address.
-2. Parse the RSS and extract the HTML of the article.
+2. Parse the RSS and extract the HTML of each post.
-3. Create a folder for each article to save the HTML of the article.
+3. Create a folder for each post and save the post's HTML.
-4. Connect to the `src` address of the `img` tag included in the HTML of the article and download the picture.
+4. Download the photos by accessing the `src` address of the `img` tags included in the post's HTML.
-5. For posts with pictures, create an `images` folder for each post folder to save pictures and change the `src` of the `img` tag in HTML to the relative path of the saved image.
+5. For posts containing photos, create an `images` folder in each post folder, save the photos, and change the `src` of the `img` tags in the HTML to the relative path of the saved images.

 ## Development

 ### Reference

-All examples below are based on v1 of `[anaculos/backup-with-rss](https://github.com/anaculos/backup-with-rss)`.
-By the time you read this, I may have added some new features or bug fixes.
+All the examples below are based on v1 of `[anaclumos/backup-with-rss](https://github.com/anaclumos/backup-with-rss)`.
+By the time you read this post, there may have been new features or bug fixes added.

-Also, the code attached to this article is intended to show a rough deployment, not the entire code.
-If you try to copy and run this article, it probably won't run!
-The complete code is publicly available on the [GitHub repository](https://github.com/anaclomos/backup-with-rss).
+Also, the code included in this post is intended to show a general flow, not the entire code.
+If you try to copy and run it as is, it probably won't work!
+The complete code is available in the [GitHub repository](https://github.com/anaclumos/backup-with-rss).

 ### 1\.
-Copy RSS feeds using Feedparser
+Copying the RSS Feed Using Feedparser

-Copy RSS feeds via a module called Feedparser in Python.
+The RSS feed is copied using the Feedparser module in Python.

 ```python
 # -*- coding: utf-8 -*-
 import feedparser

 class RSSReader:
     origin = ""